andyzhangx/demo/linux/flexvolume/blobfuse/README.md

+ - Flexvolume is a GA feature from Kubernetes **1.8** release, prior to v1.8 is depreciated since does not support flex volume driver dynamic detection.

-## 1. specify `volume-plugin-dir` in kubelet service config (skip this step from acs-engine v0.12.0)
+## 1. specify `volume-plugin-dir` in kubelet service config (skip this step in AKS or from acs-engine v0.12.0)
 ```
 sudo vi /etc/systemd/system/kubelet.service
   --volume=/etc/kubernetes/volumeplugins:/etc/kubernetes/volumeplugins:rw \